 Look on Google, Facebook, YouTube, Yelp, and similar sites for reviews.
 The provider’s website may also have a case studies section where you can see their work involving previous clients.

 - Fair free trial

 How do you know if a provider is right for you if you don’t try them first?
 Free trials allow you to experiment without spending money.

 Most free trials are 14 days long.
 That’s plenty of time to dip your feet in and get a feel for the provider.

 Downloadable PDF of Questions to Ask the Law Enforcement Transcription Provider

 We made a downloadable PDF of the checklist above.
 You can use this when comparing providers and as a list of questions to ask before choosing.

 Choose the right law enforcement transcription service: Over to You

 How will you choose to do your law enforcement transcription?
 While it might be tempting to consider in-house or off-shore transcription, it may be unreliable for this industry, since the transcript’s accuracy can change the context of an entire case.

 Sending your transcription files to a reliable law enforcement transcription service guarantees accuracy, provides fast turnaround times, and is affordable for your law enforcement agency.
-At Transcription Outsourcing LLC, a Denver, CO transcription services company, we match you with a law enforcement transcription specialist for the best possible accuracy.
+At Ditto Transcripts LLC, a Denver, CO transcription services company, we match you with a law enforcement transcription specialist for the best possible accuracy.
 Check out our law enforcement transcription page for more information and pricing.